hummingbot/hummingbot-site/docs/exchanges/huobi/index.md

 !!! tip "Support Hummingbot"
     Hummingbot Foundation has a fee share partnership with HTX.
 When you use our software to trade on HTX, a custom API header tells Huobi that the trade was executed using Hummingbot, so they share a portion of your fees with us, at no cost to you.
-To support us, just enter your API keys into Hummingbot and run bots!
+To support us, create an account using our [Huobi referral link](https://www.htx.com.pk/invite/en-us/1h?invite_code=re4w9223) and enter that account's API keys into Hummingbot!
 Thanks for your support! 🙏
 ## 🛠 Connector Info

 - **Exchange Type**: Centralized Exchange (**CEX**)